HranMa/MD-DFT-Toolbox/normal-tools/README.md

 Removes water molecules inside the ice seed zone or outside the simulation box in a `.gro` file.

 - Recommended to match the box dimensions with the seed in at least two directions for periodicity.
-- Do not overly rely on this script; prefer generating a clean initial structure.
+- Do NOT overly rely on this script; prefer generating a clean initial structure.

 ### 🔁 hex-cubic-trans.py